SusDigiHumLab/Carbon-Site-Builder---https-Sustainabledigitalfutures.co.uk/pages/AI-Workshop.md

 ---
 layout: page
-title: "AI and the Environment"
+title: AI and the Environment
 permalink: /AI-Workshop
-author: SHL Digital

 ---